Siegel-Lab/BioSmoother/Manual.md

 If you trigger Smoother to rerender the heatmap, the status bar will display that smoother is rendering and the reason why.

 ### The File tab
+.. index:: File

 In the :kbd:`File` tab of Smoother, there are three sub-tabs\: :kbd:`->Presetting`, :kbd:`->Export`, and :kbd:`->Info`.

 #### The Presetting sub-tab
+.. index:: Presetting

 :kbd:`File->Presetting` allows performing analysis with predetermined settings.
-Three analyses are already preconfigured and available on Smoother for doing normalisations as in GRID-seq (@todo ref), RADICL-seq (@todo ref), as well as one for Hi-C data.
+Three analyses are already preconfigured and available on Smoother for doing normalisations as in GRID-seq [#grid_seq]_ , RADICL-seq [#radicl_seq]_ , as well as one for Hi-C data.
 It is also possible to save the current settings configured on Smoother as a new presetting.

+.. [#grid_seq] Here goes the text to the grid-seq reference.

+.. [#radicl_seq] Here goes the text to the radicl-seq reference.

 #### The Export sub-tab
+.. index:: Export, export full matrix instead of visible region, Export files to server instead of downloading them

 :kbd:`File->Export` allows to save the interactome data with the settings of the current session either as a TSV text file or as a picture in SVG or PNG format.
 It is possible to export only the visible region or the full heatmap using the :guilabel:`export full matrix instead of visible region` checkbox.
 -	The path for the exported files can be specified on the :guilabel:`Output Prefix` box.
 -	The format can be selected clicking on the :guilabel:`Format` dropdown.